 (7) Size of Lot

-Of course your criteria may be different or have a different order, but these seem to be what most buyers value in a waterfront home.
+Of course, your criteria may be different or have a different order, but these seem to be what most buyers value in a waterfront home.
 Even if your standards are different, please consider the criteria above so your home value will not suffer from value impediments when you want to re-sell it.

 Once you have determined your priorities, you will probably begin to research online which waterfront lots are available.
-Though this is a great way to start your search, you will soon realize it is difficult to get an accurate idea of the quality of a lot solely from the online photos and descriptions.
-You will need plats, numerous photos, information on septic tests, dock permits and more, but much of this information is not available without some digging.
+Though this is a great way to start your search, you will soon realize it is difficult to get an accurate idea of the quality of a lot solely from online photos and descriptions.
+You will need plats, numerous photos, information on septic tests, dock permits, and more, but much of this information is not available without some digging.
 One popular online site is Realtor.com, which regularly updates all the listings for MLS properties in the United States.
 My realty team has put together www.SMLLots.com, which has details on waterfront lots.
-Through this site you can look at quite a few premier lots that we and other realty agents have listed here at the lake.
+Through this site, you can look at quite a few premier lots that we and other realty agents have listed here at the lake.
 Many of these lots include plats and other detailed descriptions and photos.
 This site is a portal to all the lots and other properties listed on the local MLS.
 This service (which is provided through the local MLS) allows you to search a property database similar to that used by REALTORS®.

 When you begin looking at lots, you will find it helpful when the lots are at least partially cleared, well marked at the road and shoreline, and include a plat that is easy to follow.
 Unfortunately, many lots are not this way.
 Though this can be frustrating in your search process, it can also provide an opportunity.
-If you can see past the underbrush and overgrown trees, if you can make your way through the briers, if you can examine survey plats, match GIS maps and aerial photos (available from the county website) to the road and shoreline contours, and imagine the view when the lot is cleared, then you may find a diamond in the rough.
+If you can see past the underbrush and overgrown trees if you can make your way through the briers if you can examine survey plats, match GIS maps and aerial photos (available from the county website) to the road and shoreline contours, and imagine the view when the lot is cleared, then you may find a diamond in the rough.
 Many lots are not staged and marketed to easily display their beauty, and buyers are moving too fast to take the time to notice.
-It is easy to get frustrated and keep moving and miss the lot of your dreams.
+It is easy to get frustrated and keep moving and miss a lot of your dreams.
 The opportunity here is compounded in your favor because you can be the buyer who finds the lot that other buyers overlooked, the one that sat on the market and dropped in price because the owner did not mark the boundaries, clear a path, or open up the view.
-I have helped a number of buyers find lots like this.
+I have helped several buyers find lots like this.
 They are out there and it is your job and the job of your Smith Mountain Lake REALTOR® to find them.

 Tips for Buying A Waterfront Lot at Smith Mountain Lake